elbb/bb-cplusplus/README.md

 location of the binary file in the docker container

 - miDebuggerPath: "${workspaceFolder}/gdb-multiarch.sh"<br>
-location of the gdb-multiarch debugger of your host system
+location of the gdb-multiarch debugger

-- miDebuggerServerAddress: 172.20.0.1:1234<br>
+- miDebuggerServerAddress: localhost:1234<br>
 The Docker container starts a gdbserver at port 1234

 - sourceFileMap: